- Laws & Regulations

 The Regional Resource Development Project (RRDP) was initially piloted in 1987 and authorized by the Lanterman Developmental Disabilities Services Act in September 2002.
-At the time, each of the seven developmental centers had an RRDP assigned to assist in activities related to admissions, transition planning, deflection and resource development.
-In the late 1990's, Stockton and Camarillo Developmental Centers were closed, leaving the Delta and Westlake RRDPs to continue to serve consumers in those geographic areas.
-In 2008 the Delta and Westlake Regional Projects were closed.
-In 2011, when Agnews Developmental Center was closed and the land was transferred to the Department of General Services, the Regional Project of the Bay Area (RPBA) was relocated.
-At this time, the RPBA and the four remaining RRDPs that are attached to an existing developmental center continue to serve consumers throughout California.
+At the time, each of the seven developmental centers (DCs) had an RRDP assigned to assist in activities related to admissions, transition planning, deflection and resource development.

 The RRDPs are designed to:

-- Assist consumers and their interdisciplinary planning teams with planning and transition from developmental centers to community living alternatives and provide post placement follow up.
+- Assist consumers and their interdisciplinary planning teams with planning and transition from DCs to community living alternatives and provide post placement follow up.